snubwoody/wakunguma.com/src/pages/blog/rust-weird-expr.md

 }
 ```

-The range syntax implements `Debug` and gets formatted as `".."`.
+The range syntax (`std::ops::RangeFull`) implements `Debug` and gets formatted as `".."`.
 So we can chain them to get a string of dots.

 ## u8